Horse Program Gives Kids Confidence

 He told the boy to let the horse sniff his fingers instead of immediately petting it, since he called the horse’s face its “personal space.”

-Then the man, Franklin Levinson, put the lead rope into the boy’s hand, and directed the boy, Miguel, first to lead the horse around inside the small circle of hay bales and then outside the circle in figure-eights around orange cones.
+Then the man, Franklin Levinson, put the lead rope into the boy’s hand, and directed the boy, Pedro, first to lead the horse around inside the small circle of hay bales and then outside the circle in figure-eights around orange cones.

 The boy flawlessly followed the directions.
 His hesitant steps became more sprightly each time Levinson called out “Bravo!” and “Good work!”